 The Network Design⌗

 My home network is quite simple really (for a network specialist).
 There is a MGMT interface (eth0), a WAN interface (eth1) and an inside interface (eth2).
 WAN is a routed port and MGMT is an untagged member of vlan10. eth2 is a dot1q trunk and carries two VLANs.
 All VLANs are represented on the switch, and most host ports are untagged members of VLAN9 for Home use.
 VLAN8 is there for the Lab to be able to use the 10G directly.
 This isn’t possible outside of the Hypervisor yet, but i’m looking into alternatives to that CSS610 with at least 4 SFP+ ports to help with this.
-Since the hardware side of the lab is in the basement, and I presently only have Powerline access there, its all moot.

 Note: I like to use asciiflow for markdown friendly diagrams.
 Blogger seems to have a fixed width here, and this broke the ASCIIArt, so here you have a screenshot.